 <p>I’m interested in making some macroscopic changes to my writing process and exploring different tactics.
 I can collect and log conceptual and sonic motifs that will eventually constrain structure through how they most naturally assemble and complement or contrast with one another.
 I can treat songwriting as a puzzle solved both backwards and inside-out, working from a globally formless yet locally characterizable solution set to determine the shape of the maze, how the turns are juxtaposed, what surfaces the motifs show up on, and how their quality is affected.</p>

 <p>This lets my cognitive capacity stand in for the productive kind.
 My music starts to make itself around and between broader ideas.
 I do not know exactly what it will sound like at the start, but I can listen carefully to make sure it works.
-I get to use my ears like my audience, a collaborator, or a critic and still surprise myself while scratching my other real itch: linguistic and conceptual play.
-I get to have my cake and eat it too.</p>
+I get to use my ears like my audience, a collaborator, or a critic and still surprise myself while scratching my other real itch: linguistic and conceptual play.</p>

 <p>In this mode, structure is not a prefab cage I drop fitting ideas into.
 Instead, form emerges from the way motifs interact.
-My ideas are not loose anymore nor are they rigid, they become the molds for the building blocks, and the song’s architecture crystallizes around their intersections.</p>
+My ideas aren’t loose anymore, nor are they rigid; they become the molds for the building blocks, and the song’s architecture crystallizes around their intersections.</p>

 <div class="soft-break"></div>